Alan-Cattelliot/12215_ALIVE/README.md

 > The 3 components of our approach, for each of which we will focus our greatest efforts.

-### Composite application
+### Application to composite manufacturing

 > The material characteristics taken into account are, most of the time, the thickness, the fiber orientation, the moisture level and the temperature.
 Advanced layering technologies  aim a gain in material strength, balancing efforts inside the material.
 The method 1 and method 2 cannot be used in relevant cases in the industry.
 A solution is given in the standard, but the difficulty of its use poses an issue.

 For the more mechanical or material oriented engineers of you, we will enjoy every suggestion of __CLT analysis algorithm.__ Method 3 is a more detailed method applicable to __any bi-directional layered composite manufacture__.
 It concerns most of the boat production, since the industry of Plaisance is essentially plastic-based.

-It is a pain that it has not been possible to find numerical tools to validate unbalanced material compositions with low fiber content, as it is most of the time.
-More, to use this third method, one requires a lot of trustworthy data, that lacks today.
-Until we are able to overcome these issues, our position is that the finite element analysis should be prefered.
+It is a pain that it has not been possible to find numerical tools to validate unbalanced material compositions with low fiber content, as they gives some true advantages in term of strenght and durability.
+In addition, the use of this third method requires trustworthy data in the 3 dimensions of the material, taking its inner structure into account, that is only attains with great efforts today.
+Until then, our position will be that the finite element analysis should be prefered.

 Thank you for your attention.